Clarence "Bo" Hall

 Over 20 years

 Under the direction of Clarence “Bo” W. Hall, Hall Community Services Inc began as Hall Mentoring Services in 2008.
 Since then, HCS has grown exponentially and now includes services such as Mental Health Skill-Building, Payee Services and a Psychosocial Rehabilitation Day Program.

-Scroll Down to Meet Our Qualified Staff Members
+Scroll Down to Meet Our Leadership Team!

 Program Development Coordinator

-Anita Mitchem has a Bachelor’s degree in psychology and marketing and a Master’s degree in clinical psychology with a minor in counseling.
+Anita has a Bachelor’s degree in psychology and marketing and a Master’s degree in clinical psychology with a minor in counseling.
 Anita retired from the Virginia Department of Behavioral Health and Developmental Services Office of Licensing in March 2009 and has been working as a Consultant and Program Development Coordinator for Hall Community Services since August 2009.

-PSR Program Supervisor
+Staunton Program Supervisor

 Amanda Kenny, QMHP-A